-You’ll be surprised to learn that some skincare ingredients may not be doing you any favours.
+You’ll be surprised to learn that some skincare and haircare ingredients may not be doing you any favour.

-First cosmetics appeared over 7000 years ago.
-Since then, the world of skincare has changed a lot but it is still evolving.
-New ingredients are constantly being discovered and tested.
-Others are proved to be ineffective or downright harmful and are banned for future use.
+While you may not know that the first cosmetics appeared over 7000 years ago and were made out of natural products, since then, the world of beauty products became more industrial and with that, some ingredients included in their formulas have become harmful.
+New ingredients are constantly being discovered and tested and others are proved to be ineffective or downright harmful and are banned for future use.

 Just like years ago some creams had mercury in them and lipsticks contained lead, the industry still incorporates a host of chemicals into its formulas.
-Yet the truth is there is very little government regulation in the cosmetic industry.
-And every now and then dermatologists and scientists sound the alarm.
-The good news is that there are plenty of options on the market nowadays.
-All you have to do is look out for some ingredients.
+Yet the truth is there is very little government regulation in the cosmetic industry and every now and then dermatologists and scientists sound the alarm.
+The good news is that there are plenty of options on the market nowadays, some more natural than others, so it's high time we reviewed their labels!

 We name three controversial ingredients that may not be that great for you to use.